 Drumshanbo Gunpowder Irish Gin

 Article originally published by Pat Evans on June 12, 2017.
-Last updated by Sam Slaughter on February 5, 2019.
+Last updated by Sam Slaughter on September 17, 2019 to include details of The Manual Spirit Awards 2019.